0xshapley/ETHSF_univ3/README.md

 This means that, if we have to pick as wide a range as possible in uniswap v3 while not knowing what can happen to the price movement, +/- 84% allows us to use twice as little capital (or if you want to take more risk, it allows us to deploy the same capital, but double the yield).

 The downside can be that the price can move +/- 84%, in order to counter that, it's best to pick tokens that correlate with one another (ETH/ENS, ETH/OP instead of ETH/USD).

+Conclusion:

+From the standpoint of a public service, if you're an LP and are worried about risk, want to use as little money as possible (be capital efficient), and have no clue where the price of your token may diverge, then do +/- 84%